South Shore Accountants Limited

 Landlords that previously lived in their house prior to renting:

-1. Lettings allowance for CGT purposes will be scrapped from April 2020.
+1. Lettings allowance for CGT purposes was removed from April 2020.

-3. On top of the this, the tax reduction for interest relief on your mortgage, this also is bad news if you are a 40% tax payer.
+3. Their is a tax reduction for interest relief on your mortgage if you are a 40% tax payer.

 MAKING TAX DIGITAL (MTD)